There are two deployment strategies: Manual and Automatic.

 Finally, click Deploy Workflow.

-Launchpad Detail: You can also deploy to a single device by clicking on a Launchpad from Launchpad tab.
-This view shows a live display of all connected devices.
+You can also deploy to a single device by clicking on a Launchpad from Launchpad tab.
+This view shows a live display of all connected devices, and if you’re using our check out features, it will also display a list of currently checked out devices.
 Hover over a device to reveal an Actions menu, then select “Deploy Workflow…” This method is particularly useful when using GroundControl to troubleshoot a remote device.

 Rules are a powerful way to automatically select and deploy workflows to devices based on criteria you choose.
 It works like this: